 By 1985, the Phillies had moved Schmidt to first base, a move that fans and Schmidt himself chafed at; at one point, stupefied by boos, Schmidt broke the tension by taking the field in a garish fright wig.
-Back at third base, he won a third MVP award in 1986, leading the league in HRs for the eighth time and RBIs for the fourth.
+Back at third base, he won a third MVP award in 1986, leading the league in HRs for the eighth time and RBI for the fourth.

-Due in part to a rotator cuff injury, Schmidt notably declined at the plate during the 1988 season and ultimately missed the last third of the season due to the injury.
+Due in part to a rotator cuff injury, Schmidt notably declined at the plate during the 1988 season and ultimately missed the last third of the year due to the injury.
 When he returned at the start of the 1989 season, his skills had declined even further.
 Dissatisfied with anything less than greatness, he retired suddenly on May 29th.
 That season he became the first retired player to be voted on to the All-Star team, and while he did not play, he did take part in the opening ceremonies.
 He retired holding the record for most RBI as a third baseman, with 1,419 of his career RBI coming in the role; he also holds the record for home runs hit as a third baseman, with 509.

 Much like Wade Boggs' fondness for chicken, Schmidt always credited his superstition of eating three pieces of buttered wheat toast before every game (unless it was a double-header, in which case he wouldn't have any) for his success at the plate.